HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 ## Advanced Search Feature

-- The Advanced Search Filter feature allows users to refine search results using multiple filter conditions.
-It provides a simple way to narrow down large sets of data by applying filters such as Author, Status, and Last Modified.
+- Beginning with CF230, the Advanced Search Filter feature enables users to refine search results by applying multiple filter criteria, such as Author, Status, and Last Modified.
+This functionality helps efficiently narrow down large data sets.

 1. To access the advanced search filters, click the **filter icon** at the top-right corner of the page.